An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivation: General analysis

 \end{lemma} \begin{proof}

-This derivation depends on the linearity of the denoiser and the white Gaussian nature of noise $\z\sim \mathcal N(0,\I)$. \end{proof} \begin{remark} This equivalence reveals that for diffusion model the additive white noise can be viewed as L2 regularization on the weights of the auto-encoding regression problem, where $\sigma^2$ functions as regularization strength $\lambda$.
-Thus per classic analysis of Ridge regression, we can see, at higher noise scale, fewer modes of the data will be "resolved".
+This derivation depends on the linearity of the denoiser and the white Gaussian nature of noise $\z\sim \mathcal N(0,\I)$. \end{proof} \begin{remark} This equivalence reveals that for diffusion models the additive white noise can be viewed as L2 regularization on the weights of the auto-encoding regression problem, where $\sigma^2$ functions as regularization strength $\lambda$.
+Thus per classic analysis of Ridge regression, we can see that at higher noise scales, fewer modes of the data will be "resolved".

 Further, if the noise is zero-mean but not white, the final term $\mbox{Tr}\big[\sigma^{2}\W\z\z^{\top}\W^{\top}\big]$ will impose other types of weighted regularization on the weights. \end{remark}